 Relaxed Camp Games (think around the campfire or at a table)

 This is a fun camp game that can be enjoyed by almost all ages!
 Have everyone write down some fun camp themed actions or objects on slips of paper, then put them all in a cup and take turns picking one and acting it out!
 Try thinking of your own items to act out, or try this premade set of camp charades here!

-Not sure why everyone has forgotten about this game, but it is super fun for those over three and can get pretty competetive!
+Not sure why everyone has forgotten about this game, but it is super fun for those over three and can get pretty competitive!
 What better way to pass time at camp than challenge eachother and see who comes out with the most marbles by the end of the camp trip!

 I have sooooo many fond memories of playing this in school – I’m excited to show it to my kids!